MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 Intents are how you categorize expected user intentions as expressed in their messages to your bot.
 You can think of an intent as a representation of the action the user wants to accomplish, the purpose or goal expressed in their input.
 Such things as booking a flight, paying a bill, or finding a news article.
 You define and name intents that correspond to these actions.
 For example any bot might define an intent named _Greeting_, a travel app might create an intent named _BookFlight_.
 Intents are defined in a language understanding template file (.lu), these files are text files with a .lu extension and generally reside in the same directory, and have the same name as your dialog.
 For example your root dialog would contain a language understanding template file named **RootDialog.lu**

 Here is an example of a simple .lu file that captures a simple **Greeting** intent with a list of example utterances that capture different ways a user might express this intent.
-You can use - or + or * to denote lists.
+You can use a `-`, `+`, or `*` character to denote lists.
 Numbered lists are not supported.

 ```dos
 # Greeting